dddogdiamond/concurrent_worker/README.md

 # ConcurrentWorker

+Concurrent worker in thread/process with preparation structure.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile.

 ```ruby
 gem 'concurrent_worker'